- Search The Registry

-*On this date in 1579, St. Martin de Porres was born.
-He was a Black patron saint.
+*On this date, in 1579, St. Martin de Porres was born.
+He was an Afro Peruvian patron saint.

-From Lima, Peru he was often called Saint Martin of Charity; and the Saint of the Broom (for his devotion to his work, no matter how menial).
-De Porres was the Illegitimate son of a Spanish nobleman and a young freed Black slave, he grew up in poverty.
-De Porres spent part of his youth with a surgeon-barber where he learned some medicine and how to care for the sick.
-At age 11 he became a servant in the Dominican priory.
+From Lima, Peru, he was often called Saint Martin of Charity; and the Saint of the Broom (for his devotion to his work, no matter how menial).
+De Porres was the Illegitimate son of a Spanish nobleman and a freed Black slave; he grew up in poverty.
+De Porres spent part of his youth with a surgeon-barber, where he learned some medicine and how to care for the sick.
+At age 11, he became a servant in the Dominican Priory.

-He had great devotion to the Eucharist and was venerated from the day of his death.
-The first Black saint in the Americas, Martin de Porres died of fever in 1639.
+He devoted greatly to the Eucharist and was venerated from the day of his death.
+The first Black saint in the Americas, Martin de Porres, died of fever in 1639.

 An Encyclopedia of African American Christian Heritage

 by Marvin Andrew McMickle